 Congratulations, you’ve got your full licence!
-Enjoy your new freedom but remember that passing your driving test does not mean you know everything: it’s the first step in learning to be a skilled driver.
-You’ll keep learning as long as you’re driving.
+Enjoy your new freedom but remember that passing your driving test does not mean you know everything there is to know about driving.

-It’s a fact that new drivers are most likely to be involved in incidents on the road, so make sure you follow the Safety code for new drivers on GOV.UK.
-It’s designed to help keep you safe in the first year after you pass your test.
+The statistics tell us that new drivers are most likely to be involved in incidents on the road during their first year of driving unsupervised, so have a look at the Safety code for new drivers on GOV.UK.
+It’s designed to help keep you safe after you pass your test.

 Driving with friends

 It’s great being able to drive with your friends, but make sure you keep concentrating on your driving.
-If your friends want you to do something that could be dangerous, remember that you’re responsible for your driving: if you drive recklessly or carelessly, you could end up with penalty points on your licence or cause a serious crash.
+If your friends want you to do something that could be dangerous, remember that you’re responsible for your driving: if you speed or drive recklessly or carelessly, you could end up with penalty points on your licence or cause a serious incident.

 If you get 6 or more penalty points on your licence within 2 years of passing your practical test, you’ll: